ESCAPE FROM SINGAPORE

 BATAVIA

-The Empire Star limped into Priok Tanjung, the port of Batavia, on the morning of 14 February.
-Shortly before the ship’s arrival, Captain Capon had held a Thanksgiving Service, and all of those who could attend did so.
+Later on Friday the convoy arrived at Priok Tanjung, the port of Batavia, but those on board the Empire Star did not disembark until Saturday 14 February.
+Shortly beforehand, Captain Capon had held a Thanksgiving Service, and all of those who could attend did so.
 Everyone understood what a miraculous escape they had had.
-By one account, the Empire Star was one of only three ships in the convoy to reach Batavia.

-Captain Capon arranged for emergency repairs to be carried out on the ship, and the passengers disembarked.
+After the passengers disembarked, Captain Capon arranged for emergency repairs to be carried out on the ship.
 While the British RAF personnel were set to remain in Java, most of the civilian passengers ended up transferring to other ships.
-According to Staff Nurse Maud Spehr, one particular civilian woman had 12 trunks on the wharf and was calling out for her 13th.
-A number of the nurses were disgusted at this, and contrasted the woman’s obvious privilege with the experience of the 2nd AIF deserters, who had now been arrested and marched out to a camp.
+According to Maud Spehr, one particular civilian woman had 12 trunks on the wharf and was calling out for her 13th.
+A number of the nurses were disgusted at this and contrasted the woman’s obvious privilege with the experience of the alleged 8th Division deserters, who had by now been arrested and marched out to a camp.

-Meanwhile, the Australian nurses were transferred to the Dutch ship Phrontis, which was bound for India.
-They were made comfortable on straw mattresses on a clean lower deck and given fresh sandwiches and tea and cold water.
-They were treated with every consideration and kindness.
-In view of their awful ordeal during the voyage from Singapore, it is unsurprising then that Batavia was later described by one of the nurses as “the most wonderful place on earth, a haven of peace after the everlasting noise of the blitz.”
+Before long the Australian nurses were transferred to the Dutch ship Phrontis, which was bound for India via Ceylon.
+Here they spent the night in a clean, comfortable hold on straw mattresses.
+They were given fresh sandwiches, tea and cold water and treated with every consideration and kindness.
+Given their ordeal during the voyage from Singapore, it is unsurprising that the nurses, upon their return home, told a reporter for The West Australian that Batavia was “the most wonderful place on earth, a haven of peace after the everlasting noise of the blitz.”

 THE JOURNEY HOME

-The Empire Star sailed from Tanjung Priok on 16 February.
+The Empire Star sailed from Tanjung Priok on Monday 16 February.
 Soon after departure, the nurses noticed a ship on the horizon, fast approaching the port.
 It was HMT Orcades carrying 7th Division troops to Java to reinforce the island against the Japanese.
-As the Orcades passed the men on board waved frantically and called out “coo-ee.”
-When the Orcades departed Batavia again on 21 February, bound for Australia via Colombo, there were six AANS nurses aboard.
-They were the nurses who had been evacuated from Singapore on the Wusueh.
+As the Orcades passed, the men on board waved frantically and called out “coo-ee.”
+When the Orcades departed Batavia again on 21 February, bound for Australia via Colombo, there were six AANS nurses aboard – the nurses who had been evacuated from Singapore on the Wusueh.
+They had arrived at Tanjung Priok on 15 February and were taken to the Princess Juliana School, a Catholic girls’ school located at Weltevreden, around 10 kilometres south of Tanjung Priok.

-After a week at sea, and with no further incident, the Empire Star reached Fremantle on 23 February.
-The nurses were home.
-The ship anchored in Gage Roads, the outer harbour of Fremantle, and remained there until Army Headquarters was notified of the nurses’ arrival.
-Then some officers came aboard and took their paybooks to ensure that they were in fact AANS nurses.
-Once ashore they were taken to lunch at the 110th AGH in Perth, also known as the Perth Military Hospital or Hollywood Hospital, and were then taken to 118th AGH at Northam to be reequipped with uniforms and gear.
+The Empire Star arrived at Fremantle on Monday 23 February.
+The 60 nurses were home.
+The ship anchored in Gage Roads and remained there until army headquarters was notified of the nurses’ arrival.
+Eventually some officers came aboard and took the nurses’ paybooks to ensure that they were in fact AANS nurses.
+Headquarters had decided that they would be taken on strength of the Returnees’ Depot in Claremont, just north of Fremantle, and detached to the 118th AGH in Northam, 90 kilometres northeast of Perth.

 SOURCES